-My work is unified by a desire to understand – and influence in hopeful ways – the unprecedented changes that have taken place during my lifetime and the extraordinary challenges we face as a result, a period I call the Age of Consequences.
+My work is unified by a desire to understand the unprecedented changes that have taken place during my lifetime and the extraordinary challenges we face as a result, a period I call the Age of Consequences.

 I didn’t follow a prepared path.
-Instead, I chose to examine the relationship between land people during this important period of time from many angles, one of which was social activism.
-Mostly, I explored and shared hopeful stories.
+Instead, I chose to examine the relationship between land people from many angles, one of which was social activism.
+In all my work I endeavored to explore and share hopeful stories.
 Some are historical, some practical, some wishful, and some imaginary, but all are infused with my restless curiosity, a deep sense of place, and a desire to make a difference.